Coos Bay, Oregon: Parks and recreation

-Mingus Park, near downtown Coos Bay, features a 1 mi walking path that encircles a large pond with a resident population of duck and geese.
+Mingus Park, near downtown Coos Bay, features a 1 mi walking path that encircles a large pond with a resident population of ducks and geese.
 An outdoor swimming pool is available during the summer months, as well as an outdoor amphitheater.
 An 18-hole disc golf course is in the forest on the north side of the park.
 A skatepark and tennis courts are in the southeast portion.
-In addition, there are playgrounds for children in the southwest, and a softball field in the east.
+In addition, there is a playground for children in the southwest, and a softball field in the east.

-John Topits Park, in the northwestern section of Coos Bay, is a 120 acre natural area encompassing the Empire Lakes and protected coastal dune and forest land.
+John Topits Park, more commonly known as Empire Lakes, in the northwestern section of Coos Bay, is a 120 acre natural area encompassing the Empire Lakes and protected coastal dune and forest land.
 No motor boats are permitted on the lakes.
 However, there is a launch for canoes, kayaks and other non-motorized boats.
 There are 5.5 mi of pedestrian and cycling trails.
 The Empire Lakes is home to a variety of fish (bass, bluegill, perch, catfish), waterfowl and birds.

 The greater Coos Bay area has a variety of outdoor recreation opportunities, including the Oregon Dunes National Recreation Area, which brings approximately 1.5 million visitors each year.
 The ocean beaches near Coos Bay are devoid of the level of development seen on other areas of the Oregon Coast, due to much of the coastline being designated state and county parks.
-Across the entrance bar to Coos Bay from the Oregon Dunes National Recreation Area lie the rugged cliffs and pocket beaches of Bastendorf Beach County Park, Yoakam Point State Park, Sunset Bay State Park, Shore Acres State Park and Cape Arago State Park.
+Across the entrance bar to Coos Bay from the Oregon Dunes National Recreation Area lie the rugged cliffs and pocket beaches of Bastendorff Beach County Park, Yoakam Point State Park, Sunset Bay State Park, Shore Acres State Park and Cape Arago State Park.
 Approximately 11 mi southwest of Coos Bay is the South Slough National Estuarine Research Reserve and approximately 25 mi east in the Coast Range is Golden and Silver Falls State Natural Area.